dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 Acquire an HTTPS certificate, apply it, and [configure your server](#configure-your-server-to-require-certificates) to require certificates.

+In the web app:

-In your web app, add a reference to the [Microsoft.AspNetCore.Authentication.Certificate](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Certificate) package.
-Then in *Program.cs*, call
+* Add a reference to the [Microsoft.AspNetCore.Authentication.Certificate](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Certificate) NuGet package.
+* In *Program.cs*, call
-`builder.Services.AddAuthentication(CertificateAuthenticationDefaults.AuthenticationScheme).AddCertificate(...);` with your options, providing a delegate for `OnCertificateValidated` to do any supplementary validation on the client certificate sent with requests.
+`builder.Services.AddAuthentication(CertificateAuthenticationDefaults.AuthenticationScheme).AddCertificate(...);`.
+Provide a delegate for `OnCertificateValidated` to do any supplementary validation on the client certificate sent with requests.
 Turn that information into a `ClaimsPrincipal` and set it on the `context.Principal` property.

 If authentication fails, this handler returns a `403 (Forbidden)` response rather a `401 (Unauthorized)`, as you might expect.
 The reasoning is that the authentication should happen during the initial TLS connection.
 By the time it reaches the handler, it's too late.
 There's no way to upgrade the connection from an anonymous connection to one with a certificate.

-Also add `app.UseAuthentication();` in *Program.cs*.
-Otherwise, the `HttpContext.User` will not be set to `ClaimsPrincipal` created from the certificate.
+`UseAuthentication` is required to set `HttpContext.User` to a `ClaimsPrincipal` created from the certificate.
 For example:

 :::code language="csharp" source="certauth/samples/6.x/CertAuthSample/Snippets/Program.cs" id="snippet_AddCertificateUseAuthentication" highlight="3-5,9":::